-Sugar: I used light brown sugar in this candied pecans recipe, but you can also use normal white sugar or dark brown sugar, maple sugar, or even coconut sugar if you prefer.
+Sugar: I used light brown sugar in this candied pecans recipe, but you can also use normal white sugar, cane sugar, dark brown sugar, maple sugar, or even coconut sugar if you prefer.
 If you are diabetic or insulin-resistant, I highly recommend that you use Lakanto monkfruit sweetener (a 1:1 sugar substitute that has zero glycemic index and will not raise your blood sugar).

-Cinnamon: I love adding a hint of cinnamon for fall vibes, but feel free to leave it out if you aren’t a big fan of cinnamon.
-Alternatively, you can also use pumpkin pie spice in equal amounts if you prefer!
+Cinnamon: I love adding a hint of ground cinnamon for fall vibes, but feel free to leave it out if you aren’t a big fan of cinnamon.
+Alternatively, you can also use pumpkin pie spice in equal amounts if you prefer.

-Silpat/Parchment Paper: To ensure that the pecans don’t stick to the baking pan, I definitely recommend that you line the pan with either a silpat or parchment paper.
+Silpat/Parchment Paper: To ensure that the pecans don’t stick to the baking pan, I definitely recommend that you line the pan with either a silpat, parchment paper, or wax paper.
 I personally use a silpat because it’s reusable and the pecans do not stick at all, but if you don’t own a silpat, parchment paper will do the trick as well.